Vision Sensor Simulation¶

 Sample Controller¶

-As a sample of the controller accessing the camera images, let’s use “CameraSampleController”.
-This controller lists the Camera devices that the robot has and then outputs their image data to files every second.
+We’ll use “CameraSampleController” as a sample controller that accesses camera images.
+This controller first displays a list of Camera devices that the robot has, and outputs their image data to files every second.

 Note

-The source of this controller is “sample/SimpleController/CameraSampleController.cpp”.
-If other samples of SimpleController are built, this sample must have been built, too.
+The source for this controller is “sample/SimpleController/CameraSampleController.cpp”.
+If other SimpleController samples have been built, this sample should also be built.

 Add this controller to the project.
-Create a “simple controller” item as in the examples of Creation of Controller Item , Setting of Controller Itself and allocate it as follows:
+Similar to the examples in Creating a Controller Item and Setting the Controller Body, generate a “Simple Controller” item and arrange it as follows:

-The name of the controller item added is “CameraSampleController” in this example.
+The name of the added controller item is “CameraSampleController” here.

-Note that this item is allocated as a child item of “SR1LiftupController”.
-By doing so, two controllers can work in combination.
-CameraSampleController is a controller specialized for the use of cameras.
-With this controller only, the robot would fall, so it is used in combination in this way.
-The part of SR1LiftupController can be replaced with any given controller that controls the body of the robot.
+Note that this item is placed as a child item of “SR1LiftupController”.
+By doing this, you can operate the two controllers in combination.
+CameraSampleController is a controller specialized for camera use, and the robot would collapse with just this controller, so we’re combining them this way.
+The SR1LiftupController part can be replaced with any controller that controls the robot’s body.

 Note